Location: Irving, TX

 - Must have strong listening and communication skills.

 - Must have demonstrated computer skills including Microsoft Excel, Word and Outlook and be familiar with entering data into on-line systems.
-Experience with financial ERP systems a plus.
+Should also have basic record keeping and math skills.

 - Must have working knowledge of company policies and procedures.